bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 .. _devguide_setup_creating_conda_env:

-3. Create a Conda environment
+3. Create a conda environment
 -----------------------------

 The Bokeh repository you just cloned to your local hard drive contains an